federicolucca/Python-Recommendation-Engine/README.md

-# User-Item Recommendation Systems
+# User-Item Recommendation System

-This repo demonstrate a online retail recommendation systems which recommend items for the users.
+This repo demonstrate a online retail recommendation system which recommend items for the user.

 Here are the different notebooks:

 - [Data Processing](https://github.com/AdnanShah/Python-Recommendation-System/blob/rest_api_lightfm/retail_recom_sys_DATA_PRE_PROCESSING.ipynb): Loading and processing the data to prepare them for input into my models.
-- [Deep Learning Model](https://github.com/AdnanShah/Python-Recommendation-System/blob/rest_api_lightfm/lightFM_retail_recom_sys_MODEL_CREATION.ipynb): This file is responsile for the creation of deep leaning model.
+- [Deep Learning Model](https://github.com/AdnanShah/Python-Recommendation-System/blob/rest_api_lightfm/lightFM_retail_recom_sys_MODEL_CREATION.ipynb): This file is responsible for the creation of deep leaning model.
 This file use implicit collaborative filtering which is a Deep Learning approach to predict the items.
 - [Making Predictions](https://github.com/AdnanShah/Python-Recommendation-System/blob/rest_api_lightfm/lightFM_retail_recom_sys_PREDICTIONS.ipynb): Making predictions of items user may like based on user_id and also item_id user purchased.

 ## Data Source